How to make a knee injury claim

 You may not be aware that there are four primary ligaments in your knee.
 These can be injured when extreme or unexpected stress is put on the knees.
 Muscle injuries in the knee are common especially in rugby, football, netball, skiing and basketball, the sort of sports where unexpectedly jumping, turning or winding actions happen, or there is a unexpected change in course.

 Things to consider when making a knee injury claim

 If you are thinking of making a knee injury claim you should consider if you have experienced these symptoms:

 - Shakiness – you may experience the feeling that your knee is giving way or that it’s locking, or that you can’t stand on it.

-- A popping or snapping feeling at the instance of the injury, or even hear a popping noise.
+- A popping or snapping feeling at the site of the injury.
+You may even hear a popping noise.

 Handling of knee injuries

 - Protect your knee from further harm

 - Rest for two to three days then progressively re-introduce exercise